andreaswachowski/WebFundamentals/src/content/en/fundamentals/performance/rendering/optimize-javascript-execution.markdown

 You should be tactical about when JavaScript runs, and for how long.
 For example, if you’re in an animation like scrolling, you should ideally be looking to keep your JavaScript to something in the region of **3-4ms**.
 Any longer than that and you risk taking up too much time.
 If you’re in an idle period, you can afford to be more relaxed about the time taken.

-In many cases you can move pure computational work to [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/basic_usage), if, for example, the it doesn’t require DOM access.
+In many cases you can move pure computational work to [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/basic_usage), if, for example, it doesn’t require DOM access.
 Data manipulation or traversal, like sorting or searching, are often good fits for this model, as are loading and model generation.

 {% highlight javascript %}
 var dataSortWorker = new Worker("sort-worker.js");
-dataSortWorker.postMesssage(dataToSort);
+dataSortWorker.postMessage(dataToSort);

 // The main thread is now free to continue working on other things...